Updated March 24, 2022

 Cut the jargon

-Another major barrier to legacy giving is the financial jargon that goes along with it.
+A major barrier to legacy giving is the financial jargon that goes along with it.
 Bequest?
 Residuary?
 Annuities?
 What?
-These terms are important for donors to know, but it’s not your job to educate them on their options.
+These terms are important for donors to know, but it’s not your job to explain the specific financial details.
 Leave that for their wealth manager.
 Instead, use concise, emphatic language to explain the benefits of legacy gifts for your organization.
 You don’t want to scare them off before they understand your need.